Bangladesh Khilafat Andolan

-Bangladesh Khilafat Andolan (বাংলাদেশ খেলাফত আন্দোলন) is an Islamist political party in Bangladesh, founded by Hafezzi Huzur after the 1981 presidential elections.
+Bangladesh Khilafat Andolan (বাংলাদেশ খেলাফত আন্দোলন) is an Islamist political party in Bangladesh, founded by Hafezzi Huzur after the 1981 Bangladeshi presidential election.
 Hafezzi Huzur had been a presidential candidate in 1981.
 He came third, scoring 387,215 votes (1.79%).
 His candidacy was supported by the Islamic Republican Party and Bangladesh Justice Party.

 The support of the party is largely confined to conservative sectors of ulema.
-The amir of the party is Ataullah Hafezzi and the general secretary is Habibullah Mianji.
-The central international affairs secretary of the party is Kazi Azizul Huq.
-In the 2001 parliamentary elections the party ran 30 candidates, out of whom no-one got elected.
+The amir of the party is Habibullah Mianji and the general secretary is Yousuf Sadeq Haqqani.

 History

 The party was established on 29 November 1981 by the Islamic scholar Muhammadullah Hafezzi, following the 1981 Bangladeshi presidential election, in which Hafezzi was an independent candidate.
 His student, Azizul Haque, was appointed as the chief spokesperson of the party.
 Hafezzi contested in the 1986 Bangladeshi presidential election, reaching second place.

 After the death of Hafezzi on 7 May 1987, his eldest son Ahmadullah Ashraf became the next amir of the party.
 On 22 December 1990, the Andolan joined the Islami Oikya Jote; a political alliance of six Islamic parties founded by Khelafat Majlish leader Azizul Haque.
 Leading the party for 27 years, Ashraf stepped down as amir on 29 November 2014 and was succeeded by his younger brother Ataullah Hafezzi.